-This were those bonds formed at the workplace really come in handy.
+This is were those bonds formed at the workplace really come in handy.

 Be Proactive About Fitting In At Work

-Many companies have incorporating the buddy system into their onboading process as a way to be more efficient in getting new employees familiar with the company.
+Many companies have incorporated the buddy system into their onboarding process as a way to be more efficient in getting new employees familiar with the company.

-If your company doesn't have such a system, be proactive about finding a buddy and making efforts to fit in with co-workers.
+If your company doesn't have such a system, be proactive about finding a buddy and make an effort to fit in with co-workers.

 Fitting into the company's culture can be just as important as learning job responsibilities.
 One of the reasons why you were hired is because your employer thought you'd be a good cultural.
 Now, it's your job to prove them right.
 A work buddy can help.